-- Selecting a radio profile via the preprogrammed Profile button: - a) Press the preprogrammed Profile button.

-- c) Press the Menu Select button directly below Sel to select the required radio profile, or press the Menu Select button directly below Exit to exit the screen without making any changes.
+- Selecting a radio profile via the preprogrammed Profile button: - a) Press the preprogrammed Profile button. - b) or to scroll through the menu selections. - c) Press the Menu Select button directly below Sel to select the required radio profile, or press the Menu Select button directly below Exit to exit the screen without making any changes.